 - Respiratory Therapy

-Commencement will be held under the tent, on the lawn of the President’s House, on the Randolph Center, Vermont campus.
+Commencement will be held under a tent, on the lawn of the President’s House, on the Randolph Center, Vermont campus.
 Please refer to the department list at the top to find out when your major will be graduating.

 To be eligible for graduation honors, a degree student must: